 Item 1 is the system identification button on the front and back panels, that can be used to locate a particular system within a rack.
 When one of these buttons is pressed, the LCD panel on the front and the system status indicator on the back flashes until one of the buttons is pressed again.
 Press to toggle the system ID on and off.
 If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
 To reset iDRAC (if not disabled in F2 iDRAC set up) press and hold the button for more than 15 seconds.
 Item 2 is System identification connector, that Enables you to connect the optional system status indicator assembly through the optional cable management arm.
 Item 3 is iDRAC8 Enterprise port.
 It is a dedicated management port.
 The port is available for use only if the iDRAC8 Enterprise license is installed on your system.
 Item 4 is PCIe expansion card slot, that Enables you to connect three low profile PCIe expansion cards.
 Item 5 is serial connector, that Enables you to connect a serial device to the system.
 Item 6 is video connector, that Enables you to connect a VGA display to the system.
 Item 7 is USB ports (2), that Enables you to connect USB devices to the system.
 The ports are USB 3.0-compliant.
 Item 8 is PCIe expansion card slot that Enables you to connect up to four full height three-fourth length PCIe expansion cards.
 Item 9 are Ethernet connectors (4) that has four integrated 10/100/1000 Mbps NIC connectors or four integrated connectors and two integrated 10/100/1000 Mbps NIC connectors, two integrated 100 Mbps/1 Gbps/10 Gbps SFP+ connectors.
 Item 10 and 11 are power supply units (PSU1 and (PSU2) that supports 1100 W AC PSU.
-Item 12 is the rear hard drive slots that allow you to install up to two hot-swappable 2.5-inch hard drives

-Item Indicator, button, or connector lcon Description 1 System identification button 2 The identification buttons on the front and back panels can be used

-Item Indicator, button, or connector lcon Description to locate a particular system within a rack.
-When one of these buttons is pressed, the system status indicator on the back flashes until one of the buttons is pressed again.
-Press to toggle the system ID on and off.
+Item 12 is the SD vFlash card slot that Enables you to insert a vFlash media card.
+Item 13 is the rear hard drive slots that allow you to install up to two hot-swappable 2.5-inch hard drives ltem Indicator, button, or connector lcon Description 1 System identification button ٢ The identification buttons on the front and back panels can be used to locate a particular system within a rack.
+Press to toggle the system identification (ID) on or off.
 If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
-To reset iDRAC (if not disabled in F2 iDRAC setup) press and hold the button for more than 15 seconds.
+To reset iDRAC (if not disabled in F2 iDRAC set up) press and hold the button for more than 15 seconds.
 2 System identification connector Connects the optional system status indicator assembly through the optional cable management arm.
-3 iDRAC8 Enterprise port 4, Dedicated management port.
-4 Half-height PCIe expansion-card slot (3) Allows you to connect up to three half-height PCI Express expansion cards.
-5 Serial connector 10101 Allows you to connect a serial device to the system.
-6 Video connector 101 Allows you to connect a VGA display to the system.
-7 USB connector (2) \$\$ ' Allows you to connect USB devices to the system.
+3 iDRAC8 Enterprise port d.
+Dedicated management port.
+4 Half-height PCIe expansion card slot (3) Enables you to connect up to 3 half-height PCI Express expansion cards.
+5 Serial connector 10101 Enables you to connect a serial device to the system.
+6 Video connector Enables you to connect a VGA display to the system.
+7 USB port (2) \$\$ \$ Enables you to connect USB devices to the system.
 The ports are USB 3.0-compliant.
-8 Full-height PCIe expansion-card slot (3) Allows you to connect up to three full-height
+8 Full-height PCIe expansion card slot (3) Enables you to connect up to 3 full-height PCI Express expansion cards.
+9 Ethernet connector (4) 2 8 Four integrated 10/100/1000 Mbps Network Interface Card (NIC) connectors